-While the destructive effects of dieback on jarrah are well publicised, the broader effects are not as well known.
+While the destructive effects of dieback on Jarrah are well publicised, the broader effects are not as well known.
 Dieback destroys many species of native flora and it is expected that the disease will indirectly affect many animals through its impact on their habitat.
-Because dieback is so destructive, it is necessary to prevent the transport of the disease within or from a particular Reserve, if it is present, or onto a Reserve if it is absent.
+Because dieback is so destructive, it is necessary to prevent the transport of the disease within or from a particular reserve, if it is present, or onto a reserve if it is absent.

-Dieback is known to occur throughout much of the state forest immediately to the west of the York-Northam area.
-It is likely therefore that dieback may be present on the nature reserves in the western part of the the York-Northam area, if not the reserves in the eastern part as well.
+Dieback is known to occur throughout much of the State forest immediately to the west of the York-Northam area.
+It is likely, therefore, that dieback may be present on the nature reserves in the western part of the York-Northam area, if not the reserves in the eastern part as well.

-Each Nature Reserve will be surveyed to determine if dieback is present.
+Each nature reserve will be surveyed to determine if dieback is present.
 Clackline Nature Reserve will be regarded as the highest priority.
-The remainder of the reserves lie to the east of these areas less susceptible to dieback.
+The remainder of the reserves are probably less susceptible.
 Thus, the priority for survey of the remaining reserves is lower.